vkmrishad/bigga/README.md

 1. Change the `build` paths in the `docker-compose.yml` file to point to your local repositories
 1. Build images - `docker-compose build`
 1. Start services - `docker-compose up -d`
-1. Create migrations - `docker-compose run worker /usr/local/bin/python manage.py migrate` (Please ensure you are not running this command in backend and image that might receive traffic from traefik.
+1. Create migrations - `docker-compose exec worker /usr/local/bin/python manage.py migrate` (Please ensure you are not running this command in backend and image that might receive traffic from traefik.
 Because you don't want a request  to come to this container and fail. )
 1. Grab IP - `docker-machine ip dev` - and view in your browser